Azure/Azure-Sentinel/Solutions/Cyware/Playbooks/Send_Incident_To_Cyware_Orchestrate/README.md

 # Send Incident to Cyware Orchestrate

-This Azure Logic App template is designed to integrate Azure Sentinel incidents with Cyware Orchestrate, enabling automated incident response actions.
-When an Azure Sentinel alert triggers, this Logic App automatically sends the incident details to Cyware Orchestrate.
+This Azure Logic App template is designed to integrate Microsoft Sentinel incidents with Cyware Orchestrate, enabling automated incident response actions.
+When an Microsoft Sentinel alert triggers, this Logic App automatically sends the incident details to Cyware Orchestrate.

 ## Prerequisites

 Before deploying this template, you should have:

 1. An Azure account with active subscriptions.
-2. Azure Sentinel setup in your Azure environment.
+2. Microsoft Sentinel setup in your Azure environment.
 3. Access to Cyware Orchestrate and a configured Webhook URL for incident intake.

 ## Deployment Guide